-- 3.7.1 The Senate shall be invited at the first ordinary meeting of each academic year to approve its work plan for the year ahead. - 3.7.2 The Chair of the Senate, with the advice of the Secretary of the University, shall approve the agenda for each meeting.
-The agendas for ordinary meetings shall be aligned with the work plan approved by the Senate with due allowance for changing business needs. - 3.7.3 The Clerk shall circulate the agenda for each meeting with the notice of that meeting. - 3.7.4 The Chair of the Senate, if they deem that there is good cause to do so, may table business at an ordinary meeting that was not included on the agenda as circulated. - 3.7.5 Members may request the inclusion of additional business in the agenda for a specified ordinary meeting.
-Requests to include items of additional business must be given to the Clerk as a written (letter/email) notice at least eight working days before the meeting.
-The Chair of the Senate shall be responsible for deciding whether additional business may be included in the agenda.
+- 3.7.1 The Standing Committees and the Standing Sub-Committees shall be invited at the first ordinary meeting of each academic year to approve their work plans for the year ahead. - 3.7.2 The Chair of a Standing Committee or a Standing Sub-Committee, with the advice of the Clerk, shall approve the agenda for each meeting.
+The agendas for ordinary meetings shall be aligned with the work plan approved by the Standing Committee or the Standing Sub-Committee with due allowance for changing business needs. - 3.7.3 The Clerk shall circulate the agenda for each meeting with the notice of that meeting. - 3.7.4 The Chair of a Standing Committee or a Standing Sub-Committee, if they deem that there is good cause to do so, may table business at an ordinary meeting that was not included on the agenda as circulated. - 3.7.5 Members may request the inclusion of additional business in the agenda for a specified ordinary meeting.
+Requests to include items of additional business should normally be given to the Clerk as a written (letter/email) notice at least eight working days before the meeting.
+The Chair of a Standing Committee or a Standing Sub-Committee shall be responsible for deciding whether additional business may be included in the agenda.